PZL W-3 Sokół: Military versions

 "Gipsówka" (en: "Gypsophila") W-3PPD was a flying command centre variant (PPD stands for "Powietrzny Punkt Dowodzenia" – "Airborne Command Post").
-In 2006 this variant received new digital battlefield (after modernization helicopter is able to guide artillery equipped with Topaz fire control system) and observation systems and was adopted by Polish Land Forces Aviation under new name W-3PSOT (PSOT stands for "Powietrzne Stanowisko Obserwacji Terenu" – "Airborne Observation Post").
-This variant is equipped with pylons for weapons (same like in W-3W) but has no 23 mm fixed cannon.
+In 2006, this variant received new digital battlefield (after modernization helicopter is able to guide artillery equipped with Topaz fire control system) and observation systems and was adopted by Polish Land Forces Aviation under new name W-3PSOT (PSOT stands for "Powietrzne Stanowisko Obserwacji Terenu" – "Airborne Observation Post").
+This variant accommodates weapon pylons identical to those on the W-3W but retains only a pilot-controlled 12.7 mm machine gun rather than the twin 23 mm cannon installation.
 One built.